supabase/auth/README.md

 `SMS_MAX_FREQUENCY` - `number`

 Controls the minimum amount of time that must pass before sending another SMS OTP.
 The value is the number of seconds.
-Defaults to 60 (1 minute).
+Defaults to `60` (1 minute).

 `SMS_OTP_EXP` - `number`

 Controls the duration an SMS OTP is valid for.
+Defaults to `60` (1 minute).

 `SMS_OTP_LENGTH` - `number`

 Controls the number of digits of the SMS OTP sent.
+Defaults to `6`.

 `SMS_PROVIDER` - `string`